2 Control flow, structs, modules and types

 2.1.3 The defer keyword

-With the defer keyword you can execute expressions at the end of the current scope.
-Take the foo() function below as an example.
-When we execute this function, the expression that prints the message “Exiting function …” get’s executed only at the end of the function scope.
+With the defer keyword you can register an expression to be executed when you exit the current scope.
+Therefore, this keyword has a similar functionality as the on.exit() function from R. Take the foo() function below as an example.
+When we execute this foo() function, the expression that prints the message “Exiting function …” is getting executed only when the function exits its scope.

 const std = @import("std");